View the WJRF WADA Rules 2019

 Athletes must therefore consult the Prohibited List with their prescribing physician before taking a medication to ensure that no prohibited substance is contained in the medication needed.

-An International-Level Athlete whose illness or condition requires treatment with a prohibited substance or method must apply to the IF for a TUE following the IF’s strict TUE application process.
+An International-Level Athlete whose illness or condition requires treatment with a prohibited substance or method must apply to the IF for a TUE following the IF’s strict TUE WJRF TUE Application Form.
 Clearly define here who the IF considers as ‘International-Level Athlete’, as per the WJRF’s anti-doping rules and include in this section or a separate document the processes for first time applications, renewals, and retroactive TUE applications.

 ADAMS information if the athlete is expected to apply directly through ADAMS.
 Provide

 information on what should be included in the application files, timelines, IF contact details, etc.

 Each TUE application will be carefully evaluated by Therapeutic Use Exemption Committee and will only be granted in accordance with the criteria laid out in article 4 of the WADA International Standard of TUEs.
 If the TUE is granted, the athlete will then be permitted to use the medication during the period of validity of the TUE without committing an Anti-Doping Rules Violation (ADRV).

 Regardless of whether a TUE has been granted or not, athletes should always declare on the doping control forms filled out during sample collection any medications and supplements taken within the seven days prior to sample collection, and any blood transfusions in the three months prior for blood samples.

 Clearly explain the IF’s TUE recognition policy here, i.e. what International-Level Athletes should do if they already have a TUE granted by the NADO (WJRF’s recognition policy has to be in line with article 7.1 of the ISTUE and 18.104.22.168 of the World Anti-Doping Code).